 IV The Victory of Breath

-Thingamajigs presents the 2016 edition of the sound-art festival that started it all.
-A power-pack of musical works of homemade instruments, found objects, and alternate tunings by some of the Bay Area’s most innovative artists; the 19th Annual MFP&T festival is a step further in Thingamajigs’ search for sounds; as it extends the spirit beyond its artist community.
-In order to achieve this, the festival will be held over 3 weekends and in different venues around Bay Area.
+Thingamajigs presents the latest edition of the sound-art festival that started it all.
+A power-pack of musical works of homemade instruments, found objects, and alternate tunings by some of the Bay Area’s most innovative artists; the 20th Annual MFP&T festival is a special marker in Thingamajigs’ search for sounds, as it coincides with the birth centennial of the legendary composer Lou Harrison.
+The festival will be held in October in various locations around Bay Area.

 In 2016, we kicked off a year-long project Harrison 100/Thingamajigs 20, during the annual festival.
 Over the year, the project involved various concerts in several locations and became an excellent platform for musical explorations, innovative art developments, and new collaborations - both local and international.
 It also drew greater partnerships and provided the stage for world premiere works.